asyncapi/training/VIDEO_2_SCRIPT.md

 The main objective of web architecture is to achieve the goal of solving each of the needs of a website in the best possible way.
 It is there for seeking a good user experience.
 The structure of the website should be logical, optimized, and efficient.

-Web architecture is closely related to the Search Engine Optimization (SEO).
-A simple, organized and coherently designed architecture facilitates the indexing and tracking of a website in search engines.
+Web architecture is closely related to Search Engine Optimization(SEO).
+A simple, organized, and coherently designed architecture facilitates the indexing and tracking of a website in search engines.
 Thus, SEO results depend exclusively on the quality of the structure and design of the website architecture.

 Very often “less is better”!